-This city has it all, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!
+This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

-While the waterfront adventures are charming, Long Beach is also home to the famous permanently docked RMS Queen Mary and Southern California’s largest aquarium – the Aquarium of the Pacific.
+While the waterfront adventures are charming, Long Beach is also home to the RMS Queen Mary and the Aquarium of the Pacific, Southern California’s largest aquarium.

-The city also hosts the Long Beach Pride Festival and Parade, the Grand Prix of Long Beach, and the Long Beach Marathon annually.
+The city also annually hosts the Long Beach Pride Festival and Parade, the Grand Prix of Long Beach, and the Long Beach Marathon.

 But beyond the waters of the harbor and its surrounding sights, this dynamic city also bears a quaint personality.